 - You want to use the WordPress admin dashboard to add a big theme or plugin.

 - Regularly refreshing the WordPress pages is a perfect way to keep your followers interested and come back for more.
-This involves periodically posting new photographs, animations, audios, and other media.
+This involves periodically posting new photographs, animations, audio, and other media.
 However, since the uploads have a file size limit, this isn’t always possible.

 - You want to use a big video or image as the backdrop or header on your website.